SVICSA LOGOSouth Vancouver Island Classics' Soccer Association

 SVICSA Disciplinary Committee: Process

 Anyone, including a game referee, may refer a matter to the SVICSA Disciplinary Committee for consideration, whether or not punishment has occurred.
 Such matters will only be considered if they are in writing and specific.
 They shoud be sent to the Disciplinary Committee Chair Bill Nieuwenhuis.
-Access the Discipline Form.
-(You have to be able to log in to view this web page.)
+To view the list of infractions; Managers, please log into the secured site.

 If a matter is referred to the committee, the committee must assemble all relevant evidence (including the game report), share it with the player, and give the player an opportunity to be heard by the committee within a reasonable time set by the committee.
 This will normally occur by email transmission of written records.